What is FlashFunders?

 Companies can create their offering on FlashFunders using the offering editor.
 We always recommend that you're as transparent as possible to foster good relationships with investors.
-There are two sides to building a good offering - your enticing marketing materials, such as video, images, snappy taglines and a crisp elevator pitch and the business materials, such as your business model, projections and financials.
+There are two sides to building a good offering - your enticing, but SEC and FINRA compliant, marketing materials, such as video, images, snappy taglines and a crisp elevator pitch and the business materials, such as your business model, projections and financials.
 Include bios of your team and your company's timeline.

 What are the guidelines for posting a video on my offering page?

 There's no formula for a great video.
 Try to capture the imagination and compel investors to read the rest of your offering.
 When you make a video, we suggest you introduce yourself and your company and discuss the problem you are solving, your growth, the market, and why you're raising money.

 Format should be H.264 for the video and AAC-LC for the audio as a MOV, MPEG, AVI, or MP4 file.
 It must be 1GB or less with a width of 1280 pixels.
 Don't use any copyrighted music without permission.

 Be passionate, enthusiastic, and compelling, but make sure we review your scripts before you record anything.
 Within guidelines, with which we can help, stand out.
 And have the courage to put yourself on camera - investors want to invest in people as much as in great ideas.

 What are the guidelines for creating a pitch deck on my offering page?

 To present a great pitch deck, we suggest companies include the problem you're solving, the size of the market you're addressing, the competitive landscape, a product roadmap and timeline, your business model (including revenue, pricing, sales, etc.), the use of process, and financials or projections.
 Be passionate, but be balanced, aware and inclusive of risks and uncertainties in your prepared marketing materials and presentations.

 What are the guidelines for the Q&A section on my offering page?